Ravi Varma (East Godavari actor): Early life and career

 Varma was born in East Godavari District, Andhra Pradesh, India and brought up in Hyderabad, since 2 years of age.
-After high school, he studied engineering at Chaitanya Bharathi Institute of Technology in Hyderabad and went to New York City to finish his master's degree and found a job at Rediff.
+After high school, he studied engineering at CBIT in Hyderabad and went to New York City to finish his master's degree and found a job at Rediff.
 Varma enrolled in a 3-month course at New York Film Academy.
 Later, he was offered the role of Syed in Vennela in 2005.
 He debuted in Tamil with Sathya, which was a remake of Kshanam.